mate-academy/py-delivery-drone/README.md

 - constructor takes `name`, `weight`, `coords`, and saves them
 - `coords` is list with `x` and `y` coordinates, set to [0, 0] by default.
-It is not a good practice to use mutable object by default, use condition in constructor to set coords
+It is not a good practice to use mutable object as a default parameter, set it to `None` by default, and use condition.
 - `go_forward`, `go_back`, `go_right` and `go_left` methods
 take a `step` argument (1 by default) and move the robot by `step` in the appropriate direction.